 Beautiful beaches and snorkeling, with eagle rays and turtles.

 Great beach and snorkeling around Cinnamon Cay, as well as an uphill hike to the America House overlooking Francis and Maho bays.
 Medium difficulty, very rewarding!Perfect spot for learning to paddleboard or kayaking.
 You can even paddle up to Maho Bay and let the wind blow you back!

 Maho Bay and Francis Bay

 This is a must-see spot.
-Turtles popping up in all directions, beautiful water, gorgeous beaches, protection from the Trade Winds for Watersports, SUP, and Kayaking, and a short dinghy trip or paddleboard and kayak out to Whistling Cay’s abandoned Customs House.
+Turtles popping up in all directions, beautiful water, gorgeous beaches, protection from the Trade Winds for watersports, and kayaking out to Whistling Cay’s abandoned Customs House.
 Here you can be for a beginner course on rock climbing and cliff jumping.
 There is also a cool off-the-grid beach bar that offers live music!

 Day 6 and/or 7:

 We sail past the West End of Saint John past Haulover and brushing our port side along the BVI territorial waters.
 You will see Tortola and Norman very close, and even as far as Virgin Gorda.
 This is a great area for catching fish!
 From here on out we are on the South Shore of St. John.
 All beaches are much harder to get to, making them much more secluded and quiet compared to North Shore beaches.
 This is also deep in the park boundary, so there are very few houses and no towns where we will be going.
 Perfect for stargazing at night!

 Possible Snorkel and lunch stop.